astampoulis/makam-paper-funpearl/makamcode/01-base-language.md

 # Where our heroes get the easy stuff out of the way

 STUDENT.
 OK, let's just start with the simply typed lambda calculus to see how this works.
-Let's define just the basics, application, lambda abstraction and the arrow type.
+Let's define just the basics: application, lambda abstraction, and the arrow type.

 ADVISOR.
 Right.
 We will first need to define the two meta-types for these two sorts: